 Gabriela’s Downtown Restaurant In Austin – Detailed Review

 Gabriela’s Downtown won my heart this year.
-Located in East Austin, the restaurant gives the option of dine-in or pick up curbside, allowing you to enjoy the Mexican cuisine wherever you choose.
+Located in East Austin, the restaurant gives the option of dine-in or pick-up curbside, allowing you to enjoy Mexican cuisine wherever you choose.
 As a self-proclaimed local Austinite of over two years, I’ve been looking for the perfect place to take family or friends that come to visit.
 I’ve finally found the place.
 With great outdoor seating and a fun family atmosphere, Gabriela’s Downtown is full of life and color.

 When scrolling through Austin foodie accounts, Gabriela’s drinks can be found.
 Because Christmas is just a few days away, the restaurant is celebrating with two signature Christmas drinks.
 Adorned in a ceramic Santa mug, the Coquito drink is creamy and cinnamon-y.
 Next, the frozen mangonada is a show-stopper.
 The yellow and red swirl paired with a chamoy tamarind-candy straw is one of the best drinks on the menu.
 In between drinks, you have to try the Mexican candy shot.
-With the taste of a pink lemonade tequila, this shot goes down too easy.
+With the taste of a pink lemonade tequila, this shot goes down too easily.
 To end the night, I ordered the Pepino Amor- my new favorite drink.
 I will spend my life trying to replicate this refreshing drink.

 We got the whole tour of the appetizers, starting with the choriqueso.
 As yet another insta-worthy Gabriela’s dish, this queso is plastered on social media feeds.
 A bubbling skillet of Mexican cheeses and spicy pork chorizo, the appetizer is one of the best things I’ve ever eaten.
 It’s also served with a side of homemade corn tortillas that brought me back to the nice family cookout of my dreams.